Chapter 11 Writing simple nimbleFunctions

 11.2.8 Optimization: optim and nimOptim

-NIMBLE provides a nimOptim function that partially implement’s R’s optim function with some minor differences. nimOptim supports optimization methods ‘Nelder-Mead’, ‘BFGS’, ‘CG’, ‘L-BFGS-B’, but does not support methods ‘SANN’ and ‘Brent’.
+NIMBLE provides a nimOptim function that partially implement’s R’s optim function with some minor differences. nimOptim can use methods from R’s optim, including ‘Nelder-Mead’, ‘BFGS’, ‘CG’, ‘L-BFGS-B’, but it does not support methods ‘SANN’ and ‘Brent’.
+As of version 1.2.0, it also allows users to provide their own optimization methods as R functions (although this feature is subject to change in future versions).
+Support for R’s nlminb is provided in this way.
 NIMBLE’s nimOptim allows gradients to be supplied using user-provided functions if available or finite differences otherwise.
 Currently nimOptim does not support extra parameters to the function being optimized (via \dots), but a work-around is to create a new nimbleFunction that calls another one with the additional parameters.
 Finally, nimOptim requires a nimbleList datatype for the control parameter, whereas R’s optim uses a simple R list.
 To define the control parameter, create a default value with the nimOptimDefaultControl function, and set any desired fields.

 See help(nimOptim) for details, including example usage.